Everything You Need to Know About Peptide Synthesis

 The Process of Peptide Synthesis

 Solution Phase Synthesis (SPS) was the original approach to peptide synthesis.
-Though this process still has merit in this modern age, for large scale peptide production, Solid-Phase Peptide Synthesis (SPPS) has proven to be the method of choice.
+Though this process still has merit in this modern age, for large-scale peptide production, Solid-Phase Peptide Synthesis (SPPS) has become to be the method of choice of most scientists.
 SPPS’s advantages are the reason for this.
-SPPS creates peptides with higher purity, high yield, and faster production time.
+SPPS appears to create peptides with higher purity, high yield, and faster production time.

-There are five steps performed in a cyclical manner that SPPS involves.
+There are five steps performed in a cyclical manner SPPS involves.
 The first step involves the attachment of an amino acid to a polymer.
 The second step is the protection of this attachment to prevent unwanted reactions.
 The next step is coupling the protected amino acids.
-Once that is done, they deprotect them to allow attachment acids to react to the following amino acid that will be added.
-And finally, they engage in polymer removal, allowing there to be a free peptide.
+Once that is done, they de-protect them to allow attachment acids to react to the following amino acid that will be added.
+And finally, they engage in polymer removal, allowing a free peptide to form.

-SPPS synthesis can also be enhanced by microwave-assisted SPPS.
+Microwave-assisted SPPS can also enhance SPPS synthesis.
 This could be helpful when synthesizing long peptide sequences due to improved yield and speed.
 Microwave-assisted SPPS can, however, be the more expensive option compared to the traditional SPPS synthesis process.

-Though SPSS can offer excellent purity and yield standards, it can still become a victim to impurities and imperfections during the process.
+Though SPSS can offer excellent purity and yield standards, it can still enable the development of impurities and imperfections during the process.
 The chances increase with a lengthier peptide sequence as more steps are needed to complete the synthesis process.
 Thus in order to secure optimal quality, specific purification techniques would need to be utilized.
 Examples would be:

 1. Reverse-Phase Chromatography (RPC)